Sambruk/EgilSCIM/doc/USAGE.md

 ## Limiting the load process

-Which objects to load from LDAP is typically specified with an LDAP filter as described above.
+Which objects to load from the source is typically specified with an LDAP filter or SQL query as described above.
 However, this can be further restricted in other ways.
 This can be helpful if you want to specify a long list of specific objects, or if you have one shared configuration file which loads everything from LDAP but which needs to be restricted in different ways depending on the recipient